 The production of green hydrogen is a solution for storing excess energy from solar and wind power plants, but it has a long way before becoming profitable.
 Almost all the hydrogen currently produced is from fossil fuels.
 It can also be used in industrial production and transportation.

 To be called green, hydrogen needs to be produced using electricity from renewable sources.
 In the process, water is separated in electrolyzers into oxygen and hydrogen.
-On the other hand, the term clean hydrogen is usually reserved for the result of electrolysis powered by any zero or near-zero carbon technology, including nuclear energy.
+On the other hand, the term clean or low-carbon hydrogen is usually reserved for the result of electrolysis powered by any zero or near-zero carbon technology, including nuclear energy.